Introduction

 Oral Presentation

-Give a final presentation in which you briefly discuss the most interesting features of your Drosophila bipectinata project(s), potentially including some (probably not all) of the putative genes and non-coding RNAs, the assignment of potential Transcription Start Sites (TSS), analysis of gene evolution using multiple sequence alignments, distribution of repetitious elements, synteny with Drosophila melanogaster and Drosophila ananassae, and characterization of genes / gene products.
+Give an individual final presentation in which you briefly discuss the most interesting features of your Drosophila project(s), potentially including some (probably not all) of the putative genes and non-coding RNAs, the assignment of potential Transcription Start Sites (TSS), distribution of repetitious elements, repeat element analysis, local and synteny block analysis with Drosophila melanogaster, and any other curious observations found in your region.
+For the talk focus on your own results but do include a summary of the results of your group and the overall annotation of your entire region.
 Your paper will discuss your best determination of the exact nature of each feature (possible gene) and the reasoning that led you to this conclusion.
 However, given the 10-minute limit on your talk you will probably want to focus on those genes and/or TSS assignments that were particularly interesting or difficult to annotate.
-Remember there is no right answer; this is the first time that this sequence has ever been looked at by anyone.
-The goal is to come to the most reasonable interpretation of the data and be able to articulate the reasoning behind your hypothesis.
+Remember there is no right answer; this is the first time this sequence has ever been looked at by anyone.
+The goal is to come to the most reasonable interpretation of the data based on observations, and be able to articulate the reasoning behind your hypothesis.
 Show us your evidence!
-We are interested in all features of genome organization, but this year we have given special attention to our new protocols for estimating TSS start sites under conditions of genome expansion, and in looking at the repeats that are largely responsible for that expansion.
-Observations in these areas, including critique of the protocols we used, are not required but certainly of interest.
+Critique of the protocols we used, are not required but certainly of interest.
+Remember that you can use this time to seek feedback on your analysis which may be useful in the final written report.

-You may use PowerPoint (recommended) or other presentation tools which can be shared in the Zoom meeting.
+You may use PowerPoint (recommended) or other presentation tools but you will need a final file that you can submit to a Canvas assignment.
 Figures of some kind are required for your presentation, as they always play an important role in showing your evidence and getting your point across to your audience.

 Written Report

 A major part of the final will be your complete written report.
-Several major topics (grouped as you see fit) are recommended: Abstract, Introduction, Genes, TSS Estimates, Repeats, Synteny, Expansion Analysis, and Discussion/Conclusions.
+Several major topics (grouped as you see fit) are recommended: Abstract, Introduction, Genes, TSS Estimates, Repeats, Synteny, and Discussion/Conclusions.
 TSS estimates can be reported at the end of the report on the intron/exon structure of the gene, rather in a separate section.
 Each section should end with a brief statement and/or table and/or figure summarizing your findings and conclusions.
-The annotation of the first gene you worked on should be reported in detail; subsequent cases can be reported succinctly, with reference to the methods used in the first case, but should include the Table on exon coordinates and characteristics (reading frame, splice site phases, etc.) and Gene Model Checker output (dot plot AND aa alignment).
+The annotation of the first gene you worked on should be reported in detail; subsequent cases can be reported succinctly, with reference back to the methods used in the first case, but should include the results of your search for conservation of coding sequences (table or possibly other), a table with your final exon coordinates and characteristics (reading frame, splice site phases, etc.), and Gene Model Checker output (dot plot AND aa alignment).
 Note that the final report should include revised versions of the first gene report and the TSS/Repeats report you have submitted earlier in the semester.
 We also ask that you submit an Appendix with appropriate data files (see below).
 Your report should be submitted to the Canvas assignment as a file upload of a Word document.
-You may also include a PDF version of the report as part of the submission (see the "Addendum on Writing" section for details).
+You may also include a PDF version of the report as part of the submission (see the “Addendum on Writing” section for details).

 Remember that your job is to communicate your findings clearly, and to convince the reader of the validity of your conclusions!
 The report should integrate text with figures, making a single, coherent document.
 The reader must be able to see the data that you present, and to understand the source.
 Zoom in as needed, and add arrows, boxes, etc. to the figure to highlight the features of interest for the reader.
 (Remember that you can use the “configure” functionality in the UCSC Genome Browser to increase the font size and reduce the image width in order to make the Browser images easier to read.)